Create Bins in Power BI

 To visually demonstrate these bins, we will create a Table.
 As you can see from the screenshot below, we created a simple Table by dragging the Product Key and Sales Amount columns.

-Please select the field that you want to use as a bin and right-click on it to open the context menu.
+Please select the field that you want to use as a Power BI bin and right-click on it to open the context menu.
 Then, select the New Group option from the menu.

 Clicking the New Group option opens the following window.

-- Bin Type: There are two options such Size of Bins or the Number of Bins
+• Bin Type: There are two options, which are the Size of Bins or the Number of Bins

-Alternatively, if you selected the Bin Type as the Number of Bins, you must specify the bin count.
-Here, Bin size depends upon the Bin count.
+If you select the Bin Type as the Size of Bins, then you have to specify the Bin size (static Number).
+Alternatively, if you select the Bin Type as the Number of Bins, you must specify the bin count.
+Here, the Bin size depends upon the Bin count.

-Let me select the Bin size as 20 and click OK.
-It means each bucket size is 20
+Let me keep the default Bin Type as the Size of Bins.
+Next, select the Bin size as 20 and click OK.
+It means each bucket size is 20.

 Edit Power BI Bins